Medicare Part B generally covers Medical Expenses

 How do I enroll in Medicare PART A and/or PART B?

 If you are currently receiving Social Security Income or Railroad Retirement Income you will likely not need to do anything and will be automatically enrolled when you turn 65 or are in your 25th month of disability.
 However, if you are not receiving either of the previously mentioned funds you will need to contact Social Security via phone, in-person, or online.
 To enroll online visit the Social Security website https://www.ssa.gov/medicare/

-Okay, I’ve been enroll in PART A and PART B now what?
+You’ve enrolled in PART A and PART B here’s what to expect:

-If you stop with just PART A and PART B coverage you will be responsible for:
+If you stop with PART A and PART B Medicare coverage, you will be responsible for:

 Part A and Part B deductibles